Leoj03/commute/Substitutions.md

 Representative: Muggle

-Congress: Wizard's Council
+Congress: The Wizard's Council

-Election: Dance off
+Election: Dogfight

 Could not be reached for comment: Is guilty and everybody knows it